webard/laravel-access-control/README.md

 - 🏷️ **Permission metadata** - Add names, descriptions, and groups to permissions via PHP attributes
 - ⚡ **Laravel Gate integration** - Works seamlessly with Laravel's authorization system

+## When to Use This Package

+This package is designed primarily for **modular monolith architectures** where your application is split into independent modules (e.g., using [nWidart/laravel-modules](https://github.com/nWidart/laravel-modules) or [InterNACHI/modular](https://github.com/InterNACHI/modular)).

+The key advantage of this package is that **voters can be registered from any module**, allowing each module to define its own authorization constraints without modifying the core application or other modules.

+### When NOT to Use This Package

+If you're building a traditional Laravel monolith without modular architecture, you probably don't need this package.
+In that case, the following solutions are sufficient:

+- **[Laravel Policies](https://laravel.com/docs/authorization#creating-policies)** - Built-in authorization system, perfect for simple applications
+- **[spatie/laravel-permission](https://github.com/spatie/laravel-permission)** - Excellent package for role and permission management in monolithic applications

 ## Requirements

 - PHP 8.4+